kessler/pickpick/README.md

-# Experiments Engine
+# pickpick

-A/B testing engine
+An A/B testing engine for the web

 ## Quick and dirty example